 Add a link of the list of SG in the pages of access.egi.eu

-The integration process is tracked in a helpdesk ticket by the Operations support unit.
+The integration process is tracked through EGI helpdesk ticket by the “Operations” support unit.
 Before the technical implementation, the operations and the user support team evaluate the new SG in terms of maturity and effectiveness to support LTOS users.

 Services integrated or evaluated for integration

-At the moment of writing only the Catania science gateway has been fully integrated with the EGI LTOS platform, but other services are undergoing the integration and will be integrated in the coming weeks.
+At the moment of writing only one science gateway has been fully integrated with the EGI LTOS platform, but other services are undergoing the integration and will be integrated in the coming weeks.

 Catania Science Gateway